Uranium Dicarbide SDS

 First Aid for Uranium Compounds

 Although chelating agents act on uranium, they should not be used because the increased migrant fraction leads through renal precipitation to a greater kidney burden than would be received if there were no treatment at all; there is thus the risk of serious toxic nephritis.
-The basic treatment should be administration of a bi-carbonated solution given locally and in intravenous perfusion (one bottle of 250 ML at 1.4%).
+The basic treatment should be the administration of a bi-carbonated solution given locally and in intravenous perfusion (one bottle of 250 ML at 1.4%).

 11. DISPOSAL INFORMATION